Delivering unprecedented access to learning through podcasting as OER, but who's listening? A profile of the external iTunes U user

 The work on Massive Open Online Courses (MOOCs), which has become poıpular, continues to grow since the date it has entered the literature, and academicians are rapidly adopting and using it.
 Even though most of the ...

-Match: distance education; Lifelong Learning
+Match: distance education; lifelong learning

-Match: distance education; OER research
+Match: oer research

 Match: distance education